 I wanted to go to Bacalar, not just to see the lake, but to experience the lake.
 There were a few different tour companies available, but the one I choose was Bacalar Adventure Tours.
-I went on the Bacalar Full Adventure.
-Here’s my review of the tour:
+I went on the Bacalar Full Adventure, so here’s my review:

 About Bacalar Adventure Tours

 Bacalar Adventure Tours is still a fairly young company (at time of writing), it has only been going for about a year.
 They offer a variety of tours from Bacalar and Chetumal to surrounding areas and ruins.
 This ecotourism company, runs snorkelling, kayaking, jungle and ruin tours.
 The guides will tell you about the nature, biodiversity, Bacalar history and Mayan culture.

 One of the reasons I was drawn to Bacalar Adventure Tours was their association with the Lynx Foundation.
 This foundation is a non profit organisation, with projects to conserve the biodiversity of the region.
 The projects include conservation and education of the local people.
 This helps with jaguar conservation, something that I am very interested in.

 About Bacalar Full Adventure

 The Bacalar Full Adventure was due to start with a 7am pick up and finish at 2:30pm.
 So a seven and a half hour tour, I’d class that as a full day!
 The early start is so that you are kayaking in the cool morning.